 - Physical abuse is when someone uses force to hurt or put you in danger.
 This can include hitting, kicking, shoving, choking, strangling, and using weapons.

 - Emotional abuse is when someone tries to control you or make you feel tacky about yourself.
 This can include name-calling, put-downs, playing mind games, guilt trips, and threats.

 - Sexual abuse is when someone forces you to do a sexual thing that you don’t want to do.
 This can include rape, sexual assault, and sexual harassment.

 - Financial abuse is when someone tries to control your finances or money.
 This can include not letting you work, making you ask for money, and giving you an allowance.

 Abuse can manifest itself in many ways, and it’s not always easy to spot.
-You must reach out for help if you think you are in an abusive relationship.
+You must seek help if you think you are in an abusive relationship.

 What should you Do If You Think Your Partner or Spouse is abusing you?

-You must reach out for help if you think you are in an abusive relationship.
+You must seek help if you think you are in an abusive relationship.
 You can call a domestic violence hotline in your area to speak with someone who can help you assess the situation and make a safety plan.